killingbear999/IPSOMEDT_Marine/DG.md

 -----

 ## 1. Introduction
+IPSOMEDT_Marine is a tool for marine engine development.
+This developer guide provides information on the architecture and design of the application.
+It aims to provide a fast and efficient reference for software understanding, testing, debugging, and maintenance.
+It will not only help you get started as a IPSOMEDT_Marine contributor, but that you will find useful to refer to even if you are already a contributor of this project.

 ## 2. Setting up
+As a developer, this program requires the installation of MATLAB.

 ## 3. Design
 ### 3.1 High Level Architecture

 ## 4. Implementation
 ### 4.1 Project Info
+* `AuthorEditFieldValueChanged`:
+  * Updates variable based on user inputs for **Author**
+* `DateEditFieldValueChanged`:
+  * Update variable based on user inputs for **Date**
+* `ProjectEditFieldValueChanged`:
+  * Update variable based on user inputs for **Project**

 ### 4.2 Architecture
 * `updateSingleLineDiagram`: